profit first overview

 I now have a framework to understand how to manage money.

 There’s the side of mastering your craft—being the best at finding deals and working your magic as an investor.
-But there’s also the side of learning how to run a business, specifically how to run the finances of a business.
+But there’s also the side of learning how to run a business, specifically how to run the finances of a company.

 These are two sides of the same coin.